beiliubei/SVSegmentedControl/README.md

 ### From CocoaPods

-Add `pod 'SVSegmentedControl'` to your Podfile or `pod 'SVSegmentedControl', :head` if you're feeling adventurous.
+Add `pod 'SVSegmentedControlFork'` to your Podfile or `pod 'SVSegmentedControlFork', :head` if you're feeling adventurous.

 ### Manually